 Unlike its rivals, PUBG is a more simulation-focused affair, with real-world weapons and physics to consider, such as bullet drop and variable weather conditions.
 If you’ve been turned off by Fortnite’s flamboyant art style or the relentlessly fast gameplay of Call of Duty: Warzone, PUBG is well worth a go – it’s also on Xbox Game Pass.

 But what is PUBG?
-Well, if you’ve ever watched the film Battle Royale, you should understand the basic idea.
+Well, if you’ve ever watched the cult-hit film Battle Royale, you should understand the basic idea.
 100 players drop onto a deserted island and quickly scavenge for loot.
 You’ll need to find armor, weapons and healing items, then do whatever it takes to survive until you’re the last man standing.

 To make things more interesting, you’ll have to move to a constantly shrinking zone that randomly appears on the map, via land, air or sea.
 If you get caught outside of the zone, you’ll gradually take damage, which increases dramatically as the game progresses.
 Pro tip: don’t get caught outside the zone.

 Should you manage to survive until the very end, you’ll see the coveted “winner winner chicken dinner” phrase appear on screen.
 And due to the overwhelming odds stacked against you during every match, you’ll probably want to screenshot it as they don’t come around very often – which makes them taste all the sweeter.

 Despite the game now being available on multiple platforms, PUBG continues to evolve with the addition of new maps, survivor passes and modes for players to enjoy.
 We’ll show you what’s new, why it matters, and what’s planned for the future of PlayerUnknown’s Battlegrounds.